Midtown Family Medicine update 1-1-23

 MFM has open patient slots available for patient care every day for in-office and telehealth visits.
 We are not seeing COVID-19 patients or any patient with symptoms vaguely similar to COVID-19 (or have risk factors for exposure) in the office.
 We see and manage COVID-19 patients and those at risk with telehealth.
 For nearly all insurances we can offer telehealth visits.
 If a visit requires an in-office visit we have refined our processes to minimize exposure.

-Upon entering the office breezeway we ask that all patients/visitors wash their hands in the restroom for 20 seconds.
-The interior door is locked.
+Upon entering the office breezeway we ask that all patients/visitors wash their hands in the restroom for 20 seconds or use the alcohol hand sanitizer.

 We are socially distancing in the office as much as is possible.
 Please limit the number of family/friends to one or none.
 If you prefer, waiting in your car until we are ready for you is an option.
 Call the office on your arrival to the parking lot and we will call you when we are ready for you to come in and take you directly to your exam room after you wash your hands.
 Please bring a mask or we have masks available as well.